TURNING POINT DANCE

 c. must avoid contacting children through any social media i.e. Facebook, Twitter and all other social media websites including the use of text messaging and phone contact.

 d.
-Contact should only occur between the parent, teachers and staff members must represent the Turning Point Dance school in a respectful manner through social media platforms and including families associated with the school.
+External communications should only occur between parent and teachers.
+Staff members must represent Turning Point Dance in a respectful manner through social media platforms and include families associated with the school.

 e. must not make or use audio, photographic or visual representations of children not directly related to the purpose of the activity or which may be deemed as inappropriate interest